Sorry, you need to enable JavaScript to visit this website.

 Anyone who inherits a traditional IRA can take a lump-sum, taxable distribution.
 Spouses can roll an inherited IRA into their own IRA and wait until they turn age 72 before taking required minimum distributions (RMDs).
 Or they can remain the beneficiary of the inherited IRA, which could mean taking RMDs right away if their spouse died at age 72 or older.
 The best choice depends on the age of both spouses at the time of the account holder’s death.

-The rules for non-spouses with regard to inheriting a traditional IRA are very similar to the applicable 401(k) account rules noted above.
+The rules for non-spouses to inherit a traditional IRA are very similar to the applicable 401(k) account rules noted above.

 Inheriting a Roth IRA

-Anyone who inherits a Roth IRA can take a lump-sum, tax-free distribution if the account has been open for at least five years.
-Spouses who are sole beneficiaries, and some heirs like minor or disabled children, can take RMDs over their lifetimes.
+Distributions from an inherited Roth IRA are tax-free only if the account has been open at least five years; otherwise, earnings may be taxable even though contributions remain tax-free.1 Spouses who are sole beneficiaries, and some heirs like minor or disabled children, can take RMDs over their lifetimes.
 Most non-spouses, however, must empty an inherited Roth IRA within 10 years.

 A final word on beneficiaries